alu-rwa-dsa/summative-project-2022-summative_prject_group_22/README.md

 # OutStanding Trait

 This software saves the number of customers  in the business premises that a teller serves hence improving the efficiency.
 A Teller will be keen on saving time and serving as many customers as possible  efficiently .
-This functionality solves our problem and customers services is efficient and is saved!
+This functionality solves our problem and customers services is efficient and time is saved!

 # Requirments